Carolina College of Biblical Studies

 Save Image

-The most common Bachelor's Degree concentration at Carolina College of Biblical Studies is Biblical Studies (16 degrees awarded), followed by Theological Studies (2 degrees).
+The most common Bachelor's Degree concentration at Carolina College of Biblical Studies is Biblical Studies (14 degrees awarded), followed by Theological Studies (1 degrees) and Religious Education (1 degrees).

-In 2021, the most specialized majors across all degree types at Carolina College of Biblical Studies, meaning they have significantly more degrees awarded in that concentration than the national average across all institutions, are THEOLOGY AND RELIGIOUS VOCATIONS.
-(42 degrees awarded).
+In 2024, the most specialized majors across all degree types at Carolina College of Biblical Studies, meaning they have significantly more degrees awarded in that concentration than the national average across all institutions, are Theology (51 degrees awarded).

 Common Jobs by Major